eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 The corresponding `.ml` file _still_ has to have the declarations appear in dependency order.

-## Currying is Bad {#currying}

-- punctuation is good
-- adjacency is not syntax
-- it's "cute"
-- comes at a high cost
-- every time you
-    - forget an argument
-    - add an argument
-    - mess up argument order
-- you don't get an error to that effect
-    - rather, you get a type error that is a consequence of your mistake
-- you learn gradually to pattern-match error messages to actual errors
-    - if you see an error like "something something is a function typoe", you forgot a type
-    - if you see an error like "foo is not a function type", you added an extra type
-- You can avoid it with tuples but it makes type annotations harder

 ## Awkward Comment Syntax {#comments}

 OCaml has no single-line comment syntax.
 Instead, you have block comment syntax, like so: